rogerhu/compsci_guides/Number-of-Islands.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

+**General Idea:** iteratively search the neighbors of enqueued nodes until the queue becomes empty.

     1. Take visited[m][m] boolean array and initialize all values to false
         - Set parent[i] = i for all elements
     2. For each element of the grid